Student Ambassadors

 Professionally, I work at the ASU College of Global Futures to promote sustainability programs to high school students, and I am also a program organizer for Arizonans for a Clean Economy, a clean energy nonprofit in Arizona.
 I enjoy walking my dog, Tofu, road tripping to national parks, and eating delicious foods.
 Ask me about sustainability and sustainable policies and practices, and how you can get connected as an undergraduate or graduate student.

 Hello!
 I’m Diego, and I majored in Public Service and Public Policy.
-I also currently serve as the Vice President for ASU's ICMA Student Chapter.
 When I first started at ASU, I had no idea of what I wanted to do.
 I knew I wanted to dedicate my life to something meaningful, but I wasn't sure what that would be.
-Ultimately, I chose to commit my career to the service of others and improving our government so it works for everyone.
-Now I want to share my network with others.
+Ultimately, I chose to commit my career to the service of others and improving our government, so it works for everyone.
+Now, as a Master of Public Administration graduate candidate, and in my role as Council Aide to a Phoenix City Council member I want to share my professional insight and network with others.
 Undergraduate students with interests in public service, or what I like about working for elected council members in local government, reach out!

 I’m Bradley Honer, a U.S. Air Force veteran and junior at Arizona State University’s School of Public Affairs, pursuing both a Bachelor’s in Public Service and Public Policy and a Master of Public Administration concurrently.
 I serve as a School of Public Affairs Ambassador, to support student engagement, recruitment, and institutional outreach across ASU’s public-service programs.